 An examination of the assumptions inherent in the axiomatic structures of two-dimensional geometry through the parallel postulate and its alternatives.
 Additional topics may include projective geometries, finite geometries, coordinates and transformations, tilings, and higher-dimensional objects.
 Prerequisite: MAT 221.
 Alternate years.
-BEAN
+Not offered 2013-2014.

 234. Complex Variables